Checkpoint Inhibitor - Chemotherapy for Treatment of Small Cell Lung Cancer

 About Tecentriq (atezolizumab)

-Imfinzi (durvalamab) is another checkpoint inhibitor designed to bind with PD-L1.
+Imfinzi (durvalumab) is a human monoclonal antibody that binds to PD-L1 and blocks the interaction of PD-L1 with PD-1 and CD80, countering the tumor's immune-evading tactics and releasing the inhibition of immune responses.
 Similar results for Imfinizi were presented at the 2019 Lung Cancer meetings showing an approximate 3 month improvement, ultimately leading to FDA approval in March of 2020.
-(5,6,7)
+(6,7,8)

 - World Health Organization.
 GLOBOCAN 2018; Lung Cancer: Estimated cancer incidence, mortality and prevalence worldwide.
 [Internet]: Lung fact sheet.
 Accessed January 2019.